cyclus/cyclus.github.com/source/cep/cep20.rst

 This leads to the following ordering, or *phases*, of time step execution:

-* agents enter simulation (Deployment Phase)
+* agents enter simulation (Building Phase)
-* agents respond to current simulation state (PreExchange Phase)
+* agents respond to current simulation state (Tick Phase)
 * resource exchange execution (Exchange Phase)
-* agents respond to current simulation state (PostExchange Phase)
+* agents respond to current simulation state (Tock Phase)
 * agents leave simulation (Decommissioning Phase)

+The Building, Exchange, and Decommissioning phases each include critical, core-based events, and will be called *Kernel* phases.
+The Tick and Tock phases do not include core-based events, and instead let agents react to previous core-based events and inspect core simulation state.
+Furthermore, they are periods in which agents can update their own state and are accordingly considered *Agent* phases.
+In general, Agent phases *must* bracket *critical* Kernel phases, of which only the Exchange Phase exists for now.
+If another critical core phase is added in the future it must provide a similar invariant, i.e., that it is bracketed by Agent phases.
+For example, if a new phase is added before Exchange, then the time execution stack would follow as: Building, Tick, *New Kernel Phase*, *New Agent Phase*, Exchange, Tock, Decommission.

 Technically, whether agent entry occurs simultaneously with agent exit or not does not matter from a simulation-mechanics point of view, because the two